jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Finding the intervals between factors

+##### Look them up

 Normally it is not necessary to calculate the intervals when harmonizing a scale.

+We can look them up,
+for one thing,
-We can look them up, and eventually memorize the diatonic chord types for a scale.
+or eventually memorize the diatonic chord types for a scale.
 It's straightforward to remember that in a major key the I, IV, and V are major, the ii, iii, and vi are minor, and the vii is diminished.

+##### Use the major scale intervals

-The easiest way to find any interval on the fretboard is to memorize the major scale on the fretboard.
+The easiest way to find any interval on the fretboard is to know the major scale on the fretboard.

 Every degree of the major scale is a major or perfect interval from the tonic.
 Degree 2&#x302; of the major scale is a major second from the tonic,